pypeit/PypeIt/doc/code_flow.rst

 Code Flow
 =========

-This describes the standard code flow of PYPIT
+This describes the standard code flow of PYPIT.

 ARMS
 ====